NuGet/docs.microsoft.com-nuget/docs/nuget-org/Publish-a-package.md

 ### Command line

-To push packages to nuget.org you must use [dotnet.exe (.NET Core)](https://docs.microsoft.com/dotnet/core/install/) or [nuget.exe v4.1.0 or above](https://www.nuget.org/downloads), which implement the required [NuGet protocols](../api/nuget-protocols.md).
-You also need an API key, which is created on nuget.org.
+To push packages to nuget.org, you first need an API key, which is created on nuget.org.
+You must use either dotnet.exe (.NET Core), or nuget.exe v4.1.0 or above, which implement the required NuGet protocols.
+(For more information, see [.NET Core](https://docs.microsoft.com/dotnet/core/install/), [nuget.exe](https://www.nuget.org/downloads), and [NuGet protocols](../api/nuget-protocols.md)).

 #### Create API keys